sampsyo/cs6120/content/blog/2020-12-02-chlorophyll/index.md

 The authors applied [superoptimization](https://web.stanford.edu/class/cs343/resources/superoptimizer.pdf) to search for the optimal code sequence.
 However, superoptimizers only scale to small programs, and it is non-trivial to apply superoptimization to real problems.

 One challenge is that a straightforward set of specifications can prevent some hardware-specific optimizations.
-Take the use of data stack as an example, a simple way we consider two sequences of instructions P and P’ to be equivalent is that the live regions L and L’ after executing P and P’ respectively contain the same elements and the stack pointers are pointing at the same locations.
+Take the use of data stack as an example, a simple way we consider two sequences of instructions $P$ and $P’$ to be equivalent is that the live regions $L$ and $L’$ after executing $P$ and $P’$ respectively contain the same elements and the stack pointers are pointing at the same locations.
 This strict specification results in longer programs with additional instructions dedicated to removing older operands at the bottom of the circular stack, which is actually non-hazardous.
 The authors tailored the specifications for modular superoptimization to maximize the benefits of spatial architecture.

 The other challenge is that when breaking down the large program into smaller pieces, the selection of the boundary can be tricky.
 The authors applied superoptimization on a sliding window of superoptimization units and consecutively find valid superoptimized segments.
 Although dynamic programming is able to produce a better result, the sliding window technique turns out to be more efficient.

-The authors used Z3 SMT solver to perform the search.
+The authors used [Z3](https://github.com/Z3Prover/z3) SMT solver to perform the search.
 The state of a program and communication channels are encoded as a large bitvector that is fed in Z3.
 The address space is compressed to speed up the searching process.

 ## Limitations
 There are some occasions when the proposed solution misses some optimization opportunities or fails to produce partitions that are small enough to fit in cores.
 Since both partitioning and routing stages are schedule-oblivious, the output can introduce performance loss.
 Moreover, some context-related optimizations can be missing as the scope of superoptimization is still local to individual segments.
 To deal with the oversized partitions generated from the partitioning synthesizer, the compiler employs an iterative refinement method which increases the estimate margin in each rerun after the output fails to fit in cores.